Puerto Plata: Teleférico

 The Teleférico cable car was inaugurated in 1975, with construction of Italian origin.
 It can carry 17 people and takes eight minutes to climb and descend the mountain.
 It is moved by an electric hydraulic system, conducted by a central operator, situated in the base station.
 This small train has protective glass walls, and offers the visitor a panoramic view of the city descending from the hill (which at its top is 2555 ft above sea level).
 Visitors can see the local landscape, including a garden of 215 features and the flora of the country, gift shops and a restaurant with Dominican food.
 It is managed by a patronage, which maintains it under the principles of conservation.

 Beaches

-With its golden sands and a mountainous natural landscape combined with the turquoise of the water that many times dresses of a turquoise tone with the reflections of the sun in the day, and of the moon at night.
-These beaches bring pleasing memories by their landscapes, stones, waves, sand, uveros, almonds, yawls, rowboats, music, and dances.
-Many of them represent an epoch of daydream and traditions, like at La Poza del Castillo, Cofresí, Costámbar, Long Beach, Marapicá, Playa Dorada, Maimón, and Bergantín.
+The beaches contain golden sands with a mountainous natural landscape.
+They contain uveros, almonds, yawls, rowboats, music, and dances.
+The beaches include: La Poza del Castillo, Cofresí, Costámbar, Long Beach, Marapicá, Playa Dorada, Maimón, and Bergantín.
 The beaches are considered one of the main tourist attractions of the city.